Muon Tomography sites for Colombian volcanoes: Muon flux simulation chain and rock opacity

-To identify possible muon observation sites in Colombia, we shall implement the previously described calculation schema only at geomagnetic secular conditions, --i.e. static geomagnetic corrections-- and then focus on the detailed calculation of the crossing muon flux and on the stopping power of the volcano edifice at different Colombia volcano sites.
+The open sky flux estimations at the ground level, influenced by various environmental parameters --altitude, geomagnetic corrections, solar modulation, and atmospheric variations-- induce some critical features in the instrument design.

+A comparison of the open sky particle flux $\Phi_{os}$ with the flux, $\Phi$, emerging after crossing the target provides information about its density gradient.
+To estimate this target density gradient we define the directional rock opacity as the mass density $\rho$ integrated along the muon path $L$ as:

-In this first approach, we are assuming that the trajectories of muons are straight lines which are not affected by Coulomb scattering processes, therefore, the density distribution within volcano edifices can be inferred from the variation of the muon flux crossing the geological structure.
-A more detailed calculation, including second order effects, is being carried and will be included in future characterization of the selected places.
-Obviously, this variation is related to the rock opacity for each muon trajectory.
+where $\xi$ is a characteristic longitudinal coordinate through the volcano, $L$ is the total distance traveled by muons in the rock, $\bar\rho$ is the average density within the volcano.
+In our approach, we are assuming that the trajectories of muons are straight lines which are not affected by Coulomb scattering processes; therefore density distributions within volcano edifices can be inferred from the variation of its flux, $\Delta = \Phi -\Phi_{os}$.
+A more detailed calculation, including second-order effects, is being carried out and will be included in future characterizations of the selected places.

-The rock opacity corresponds to the density $\rho$ integrated along the muon path $L$ and it can be expressed in g cm$^{-2}$, as:

-where $\varrho$ is the opacity or integrated mass density, $\xi$ is a characteristic longitudinal coordinate through volcano, $L$ is total distance traveled by muons in the rock, $\bar\rho$ is average density within the volcano.